XiaoyangSu/AccuCor/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies
-As this is a new package, there are no downstream dependencies yet.
+There are currently no downstream dependencies for this package.